KumarRahul01/cracent-assessment/Task1_ToDoApplication/readme.md

 - **HTML**: For the basic structure and layout.
 - **CSS**: For styling the app and making it responsive.
 - **JavaScript**: For the dynamic behavior (adding tasks, marking completed, deleting tasks, filtering tasks).
-  - If using **React**, the code is modularized into components for better maintainability.